 The principle goal of typography is the assembly of text in a fashion that is both easy to read and visually engaging.
 This course examines the historical, aesthetic, and cultural development of typographic forms and fonts.
 Students will explore historical styles and theories of type design, letter forms and typographic layouts, and their influence on modern and contemporary typography.
 Students will study type mechanics using type in a variety of design applications.

-Prerequisite(s): DSN 210 and DSN 230/235.
-Co-requisite: DSN 094
+Prerequisite: DSN 210 and DSN 230/DSN 235..
+Corequisite: DSN 094.

-DSN 318 3 credits Portfolio Production
+DSN 318 - Portfolio Production (3)

 Building a portfolio of accomplished images in individual areas of interest is an integral part of any design program.
 The portfolio is a constant work in progress that should regularly be upgraded and changed with new and better examples of the designer's work.
 This course provides the student with an opportunity to concentrate on building both the electronic and tangible (physical) portfolio that will be needed to showcase one's design work in order to further career and personal goals.
-Prerequisite(s): DSN 320.
-Co-requisite: DSN 094

-DSN 320 3 credits Web Page Design
+DSN 320 - Web Page Design (3)

 This course will develop the scripting skills necessary for web page design and introduce students to the basics of HTML.
 This course meets in semester format.
-Prerequisite(s): DSN 210.
-Co-requisite: DSN 094

-DSN 325 3 credits Multimedia Web Page Design
+DSN 325 - Multimedia Web Page Design (3)

 This course covers the fundamental concepts for creating a multimedia web page.
 Students will be expected to learn the differences in creating graphics by using shapes versus vector formats and then converting these formats to symbols, using these elements to further explore a 2-dimensional environment.
 When the basic skills are acquired, students will use these elements to create their own multimedia project, whether it is for CD or the web.
 This course meets in semester format.

-Prerequisite(s): COM 360 or SDD/WIS 370.
-Co-requisite: DSN 094
+Prerequisite: COM 360 or SDD 370/WIS 370.
+Corequisite: DSN 094.

-Intermediate Multimedia Web Page Design
+DSN 326 - Intermediate Multimedia Web Page Design (3)

 This course builds on DSN 325 (Multimedia Web Page Design) by exposing the student to the next level of multimedia interactivity and action scripting.
 Students will become familiar with the process of publishing a multimedia web site.
 This course meets in semester format.
-Prerequisite(s): DSN 325.
-Co-requisite: DSN 094

-Advanced Vector Drawing
+DSN 335 - Advanced Vector Drawing (3)

 This course takes an in-depth look into the creation of vector artwork and the integration of a leading software creative suite that handles photos, page layout, and graphics.
 Students will learn more in-depth aspects of the application with hands-on experience in projects relating to real world situations in print and web design.

-Prerequisite(s): DSN 235 or DSN 230.
-Corequisite: DSN 094
+Prerequisite: DSN 235 or DSN 230.
+Corequisite: DSN 094.

-DSN 350 3 credits Interactive Publication Design
+DSN 350 - Interactive Publication Design (3)

-This course will teach using Adobe InDesign to create interactive documents; interactive PDFs, interactive and animated browser-based (SWF) documents as well as Adobe digital publishing suite (DPS) files for Android and IPad Apps Prerequisite(s): DSN 121 and DSN 210.
-Co-requisite: DSN 094
+This course will teach using Adobe InDesign to create interactive documents; interactive PDFs, interactive and animated browserbased (SWF) documents as well as Adobe digital publishing suite (DPS) files for Android and IPad Apps Prerequisite: DSN 121 and DSN 210.
+Corequisite: DSN 094.

-DSN 401 3 credits Publication Design
+DSN 401 - Publication Design (3)

 This course is an in-depth study of digital publishing with Adobe InDesign.
 With a focus on publication design, students will design and prepare a 20-page publication for commercial printing.
 In addition, students will produce a portfolio worthy project that will include style sheets and master pages that incorporate good typography and layout design concepts.
 Adobe InDesign CS (most current version) will be utilized in this course.
 For distance learning the student is responsible for acquiring the latest software version (education pricing available) through Adobe's Creative Cloud (one-year or month-to-month memberships) or the Adobe Creative Suite® Design Premium.

-Prerequisite(s): DSN 120 or DSN 121.
-Co-requisite: DSN 094
+Prerequisite: DSN 120 or DSN 121.
+Corequisite: DSN 094.

-Graphic Design of Brochures and Catalogs
+DSN 402 - Graphic Design of Brochures and Catalogs (3)